vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 In other words the bridge acts like a kind of firewall which has a default *deny-all* policy.

 Configuring the bridge to tell it what messages it should pass through is easy.
-You pass in two arrays of JSON objects (represented by Hashes) that represent *matches*, as the final argument in the call to `bridge`.
+You pass in two arrays of JSON objects (represented by maps) that represent *matches*, as the final argument in the call to `bridge`.

 The first array is the *inbound* list and represents the messages that you want to allow through from the client to the server.
 The second array is the *outbound* list and represents the messages that you want to allow through from the server to the client.